Survival guide 2022

 Are there toilets?

-Yes, there are several locations on the terrain with toilets, some permanent and some Dixies (porta-loos).
+Yes, there are several locations on the terrain with portable toilets (porta-potties/porta-loos/Dixies).
 Very important: only human waste and toilet paper can be flushed down the loo.
 Everything else must be placed in the bin next to the toilet.
 Remember to bring your own toilet paper.

 Are there showers?